Grant East median real estate price is $53,680, which is less expensive than 96.7% of Michigan neighborhoods and 98.9% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Grant East.
 The current real estate vacancy rate here is 20.0%.
 This is higher than the rate of vacancies in 87.6% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 The Grant East neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Grant East neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Grant East community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Grant East neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 More people in Grant East choose to walk to work each day (16.6%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.